-NBA Rumors: Draymond Green Gives An Unexpected Advice For LeBron James
+NBA Rumors: Draymond Green Gives Unexpected Advice For LeBron James

-Draymond Green and LeBron James may have considered each other as enemies whenever their respective teams play against each other on the court, but that doesn’t mean that the same thing is happening off the court.
+Draymond Green and LeBron James may have considered each other enemies whenever their respective teams play against each other on the court, but that doesn’t mean that the same thing is happening off the court.
 In HBO’s The Shop, Green was one of the big personalities who joined James.

 HBO’s The Shop producers LeBron James and Maverick Carter recently discussed several issues in their premier night with popular athletes and entertainers like Golden State Warriors forward Draymond Green, New York Giants wide receiver Odell Beckham Jr., Candace Parker of the Sparks, comedians Jerrod Carmichael and Jon Stewart, rapper Snoop Dogg, and Michael Bennett of the Philadelphia Eagles.